Find out WHAT stops your shoppers from buying

 Need inspiration?
 Check out 25 last-minute Black Friday deal ideas (+ actual examples)

-Two words are all it took for this Black Friday email by Casper to hook you in.
+Two words are all it took for this Black Friday email copy by Casper to hook you in.
 Choose snooze.

 Two carefully planned words to start their email, followed by a steal deal and a grabbing GIF.